-Based on the strategic plan adopted by the Board of Directors, the fiscal year 2014 budget is an example of local agency government using its funding in a fiscally responsible way to satisfy the needs of its customers, constituents, employees and the greater community.
+Based on the strategic plan adopted by the Board of Directors, the fiscal year 2015 budget is an example of local agency government using its funding in a fiscally responsible way to satisfy the needs of its customers, constituents, employees and the greater community.

-The District's current master plan was completed in 1998; a great deal has changed in the general aviation industry and community since that date.
-The purpose of an airport master plan is to create a road map for future planning of the airport, with consideration given to such elements as activity forecasts, airfield design, building area development, environmental and financial considerations.
-The District has focused a great deal of time and effort on this process throughout the course of the past twelve months.
-The new master plan process, kicked off in December of 2012, is divided into two distinct phases:
+The District's current Master Plan was completed in 1998; a great deal has changed in the general aviation industry and community since that date.
+The purpose of an airport Master Plan is to create a road map for future planning of the airport, with consideration given to such elements as activity forecasts, airfield design, building area development, environmental and financial considerations.
+The District has focused a great deal of time and effort on this process throughout the course of the past twenty months.
+The Board accepted the draft Master Plan at the August 2014 Board Meeting.
+The new Master Plan process, kicked off in December 2012, and is divided into 2 distinct phases:

-- Phase 1: Comprehensive Community Outreach (February-June 2013) This phase focused on soliciting input from all communities in the District on the future of the Airport.
+- Phase 1: Comprehensive Community Outreach (February-June 2014) This phase focused on soliciting input from all communities in the District on the future of the Airport.
 A total of eight open houses and one wrap-up meeting took place between April and June.
-A community-based Master Plan Outreach Committee helped guide this phase of the process. - Phase 2: Technical Investigations (June 2013-January 2014) Information obtained during the outreach and information-gathering phase is being used to identify future needs, alternatives for accommodating those needs, and plan documentation.
+A community-based Master Plan Outreach Committee helped guide this phase of the process. - Phase 2: Technical Investigations (June 2014-March 2014) Information obtained during the outreach and information-gathering phase is being used to identify future needs, alternatives for accommodating those needs, and plan documentation.
 Final plan documents will include a "Decision Document" depicting the phased development and rationale.
-The District will subsequently prepare an environmental document in accordance with the California Environmental Quality Act (CEQA) that will ultimately lead to the master plan's adoption.
+The District is currently preparing an environmental document in accordance with the California Environmental Quality Act (CEQA) that will ultimately lead to the master plan's final adoption.

-The master plan process will span two fiscal years, but the fiscal effects of the master plan will be seen far into the future.
-Potential development alternatives being considered at this time include lengthening and widening runway 02-20, a multi-million dollar project that could reduce the Airport's impact on the community.
-The fiscal year 2013-2014 budget includes funding to complete the master plan and begin analysis on some alternative projects suggested during the process.
+The Master Plan process will span three fiscal years, but the fiscal effects of the master plan will be seen far into the future.
+Development alternatives included lengthening and widening runway 02-20, a multi-million dollar project that could improve safety and reduce the Airport's impact on the community.
+The fiscal year 2014-2015 budget includes funding to complete the Master Plan and begin analysis on some alternative projects suggested during the process.

 More than half of the airside operating revenues budgeted for the upcoming fiscal year are related to the sale of JetA fuel.
-The District saw a dramatic increase in the number of gallons of JetA fuel sold in fiscal 2013 - 64% more than in the prior year.
-While a portion of that increase is due to the runway closure in the prior fiscal year, the District feels that JetA fuel sales are trending upward and has included that as a factor in the budgeting process.
+The District saw a significant increase in the number of gallons of JetA fuel sold in fiscal 2014 - 25% more than in the prior year.
+The District feels that JetA fuel sales are trending upward and has included that as a factor in the budgeting process.
 The gross margin for the District's fuel sales is based on a standard mark-up per gallon.
 This mark-up is designed to cover the costs associated with providing fueling services.
-A decrease in fuel prices during the upcoming year will result in a decrease in revenues and related cost of sales and variances to the budgeted amounts.
+A decrease or increase in fuel costs will impact total revenues and related cost of sales and variances to the budgeted amounts.